nickjj/plutus/src/importers/README.md

 painful.

 Both filters can be set in `~/.config/plutus/import-general-csv.ini` and you can have as many as you'd like.
+The default config file that gets generated has a bunch of commented out examples to use as a reference.

 Each entry goes on its own new line in its respective section:

 ```ini
 [Ignore]